pynapple-org/pynapple/doc/user_guide/06_tuning_curves.md

 With Pynapple you can easily compute n-dimensional tuning curves (for example, firing rate as a function of 1D angular direction or firing rate as a function of 2D position).
-It is also possible to compute average firing rate for different epochs (for example firing rate for different epochs of stimulus presentation).
+It is also possible to compute average firing rate for different epochs (for example, firing rate for different epochs of stimulus presentation).

 ```{code-cell} ipython3
 :tags: [hide-cell]